What are additional expected benefits of SomaVeda® Thai Yoga Programs and Therapy?

 The four Thai Ayurvedic elements are: earth (din-solid parts of the body, including nerves, skeleton, muscles, blood vessels, tendons and ligaments); water (náam-blood and bodily secretions); fire (fai-digestion and metabolism); and air (lom-respiration, and circulation).
 Borrowing from India’s Ayurvedic tradition, some practitioners employ Pali-Sanskrit terms for the four bodily elements: pathavidhatu, apodhatu, tecodhatu and vayodhatu.
 The book “Lines, Wheels, Points and Specific Remedies” covers this theory in detail.

-Thai Yoga Massage and or Thai massage are systems of yoga therapy and all aspects Somaveda® Thai Yoga follow Ayurvedic and yogic principles.
+Thai Yoga Therapy and or Thai massage (Traditional Thai Massage) are systems of yoga therapy and all aspects Somaveda® Thai Yoga follow Ayurvedic and yogic principles.

 The Royal Thai Ministry of Health relies on the Union of Thai Traditional Medicine Society (UTTS) to formulate and maintain standards of practice and competency necessary for formal licensing of secular, non-religious professional Traditional Thai Medicine providers in the kingdom.